KiraResari/ceal-chronicler-f/Protocol.md

   * So, before I continue with the incidents then, I should work on the logic for switching the active point in time
     * I got that one basically down
   * Now, I also have to consider what happens if you delete the active point in time
+    * Okay, so, until now I managed to avoid widget tests, but I can see how adding this functionality is going to affect so many things that I might as well just write a widget test for this
+    *

 TODO: